nedix/cells-container/README.md

     nedix/cells
 ```

-#### 2. Configure using the wizard
+#### 2. Configure using the installation wizard

-- Navigate to the Cells setup wizard on http://127.0.0.1:8080
+- Navigate to the Cells installation wizard on http://127.0.0.1:8080